renatoathaydes/wasmin-lang/README.md

 - `(0)` (same as previous).
 - `add 1 2` (calls the native WASM `i32.add` function with arguments `1` and `2`, which have type `i32`).
 - `(let n = 1; add n 3)` (assigns `1` to the variable `n`, then calls `add` with `n` and `3` as arguments).
-- `1 > 2 > add` (same as `add 1 2`, using concatenative style).
+- `1, add 2` (same as `add 1 2`, using concatenative style - read as `take 1, add 2 to it`).
-- `1 >add 2` (same as previous example).
+- `1, 2, add` (same as previous example).

-The last example shows that the concatenative style allows certain expressions to be written in a more natural way, in this case using what looks like the familiar "infix operator" syntax.
+The last examples show that the concatenative style allows certain expressions to be written in a more natural way.
+For example, it allows using a familiar "infix operator" syntax.

 Comments start with the `#` character.
 Multi-line comments require the `#{ ... multi-line comment ... }` form: